 Landrieu was the first important Louisiana elected official to achieve office due to the passage of the federal voting right in 1967.
 His victory revealed the emerging power of the black electorate.
 Previously, white candidates had courted the black vote behind the scenes, Landrieu set precedent by openly asking for it.
 In the runoff he got a 98 percent vote in black precincts.
 Landrieu offsprings have also made their mark in state politics.
-Mitch Landrieu served two terms as mayor of New Orleans, having previously served as Lt.
+Mitch Landrieu is in his second mayor as mayor of New Orleans, having previously served as Lt.
 Governor, and, prior to being elected to the U.S. Senate seat, daughter Mary was a state representative and a state treasurer.

-Next year will be the 45th anniversary of this event which was Edwin Edward’s greatest success- a new constitution.
+This was Edwin Edward’s greatest success – at last a new constitution.
 It wasn’t easy and the referendum was a study in the geographic shift in state elections.
 The document was passed largely on the strength of the emerging suburban vote in South Louisiana particularly Jefferson Parish.
 Jefferson’s assessor, Lawrence Chehrady, chaired the constitutional committee that raised the homestead exemption.
 Despite some log-rolling necessary for its passage it was a good document.
 For several years after, other states needing to upgrade their legal structure studied what was regarded as Louisiana’s model constitution.

 Although Mayors of New Orleans have never been successful at achieving the governor’s office, at least not in modern times, they have often had a lot to say about who does.
 Morrison’s surprise election ended the tenure of the Old Regular political machine in New Orleans and introduced a new crowd to both New Orleans and state politics.
 Morrison’s law partner Hale Boggs became a powerful congressman to be succeeded by his wife Lindy.
 For the next 16 years after his election Morrison, who finished second in three gubernatorial campaigns, battled with the Long organization and in doing so became a leader of the opposition in Louisiana politics.